 Step 2.
 Next, click on the gear-icon in the top right corner of the desired course.

 Step 3.
 Click on 'Tags'.

 Step 4.
 This is the page where you can create contextual tags.
-These are 'Country tags, Office tags and Role tags' by default.
-You are free to change the names to your preferences.
-This can be done by clicking on the name, afterwards you can type the name that you want.
+These are called 'Country tags, Office tags and Role tags' by default, but are editable.
+You can change the tag names to your preferences simply by clicking on the name.
+Afterwards you can type the name that you want.

 Step 5.
 To create tags, click on 'Edit tags'.

 Step 6.
 Type the name of the tag in the textfield underneath 'Create Tags'.

 Click on the +-button or hit the enter button on your keyboard to add this tag to your tag-collection'.

 Step 7.
 If your tag is saved correctly, it will appear in the 'Manage Tags'-field (see the image below).
 To delete a tag, simply click on the x-button.

 Adding tags to your stories

 Step 8.
 Next up, adding the tags that you've created to your story/stories.